 Start nourishing your body by following these basic tips:

 Remember, the digestion process starts with chewing.
 Not when the food is in your stomach.
 It may take some time for your body to adjust to these food hygiene practices.
 However, the payoff will come in the form of improved athletic performance, better body composition, and better resiliency both mentally and physically.

 Sometimes the key to achieving your fitness goals is about what takes place outside of the gym rather than in it.
-That is why we have created OPEX Nourishment, learn more about our nourishment ideology and get our Basic Lifestyle Guidelines in The Free 7-Day OPEX Coaching Course.
+That is why we have created OPEX Nourishment, learn more about our nourishment ideology and get our Basic Lifestyle Guidelines when you download our free Coach’s Toolkit.